ehcorn/Awesome-CV/README.md

 ## This fork
 I've forked this project but I'm leaving the information below in case someone comes across mine and wants to support the original author.
 I'm currently using this as a resume and will be removing sections that I don't need in order to clean up some of the code but plan to grow over time as my career grows.

+changes so far:
+In general, I've been changing this for a non-academic style resume for my own use case.
+- made adjustments to the cvsections both in the stylesheet and template to change orders around
+- changed some of the spacing in many sections
+- removed content uneccesary for my use case
+- adjusted styles for the title so first name is highlighted, not last

 ## What is Awesome CV?

 **Awesome CV** is LaTeX template for a **CV(Curriculum Vitae)**, **Résumé** or **Cover Letter** inspired by [Fancy CV](https://www.sharelatex.com/templates/cv-or-resume/fancy-cv).
 It is easy to customize your own template, especially since it is really written by a clean, semantic markup.